engmaths/emat30008/assessment.md

 report must run without error.
 We will re-execute the code in the cells use the output for assessment.

-Markdown cells can be used to add written explanations.
+Markdown cells can be used to add section headings and add written explanations when necessary.

-You should use high-level Python functions to carry out the computations and keep the code in the Jupyter notebook concise.
+You should use high-level Python functions to carry out the computations and keep the code concise.
 You should not write low-level code in the report that implements the steps of the numerical methods; this low-level code should be contained in Python modules that are imported.